shivannis/xandr-docs-public/xandr-docs/articles/bidders/technical-implementation-of-inventory-quality-control.md

 ---
-Title : Technical Implementation of Inventory Quality Control Description : Xandr's inventory solution allows branded ms.date : 10/28/2023 advertisers to buy through our platform and proactively protect their brand.
-Xandr has built flexible inventory
+title : Technical Implementation of Inventory Quality Control description : This page deals with Xandr's inventory solution that allows branded advertisers to buy through our platform and proactively protect their brand. ms.date : 11/28/2023

 ---

-# Technical Implementation of Inventory Quality Control
+# Technical implementation of inventory quality control

 Xandr's inventory solution allows branded advertisers to buy through our platform and proactively protect their